artsy/README/playbooks/hokusai.md

 app.update_attributes! redirect_urls: urls
 ```

+Review apps usually employ a copy of the staging application's configuration.
+This means that, unless customized,
+they may refer to the same backing services or datastores.
+Gravity and Metaphysics support an optional
+`CACHE_NAMESPACE` configuration that can isolate review apps' cache keys from each other and from staging.

 ### Creating a canary deployment

-To create a "canary" deployment (run a different configuration or version of the application along with an old one, monitoring its performance before commiting to rolling out the new version), take the following steps:
+To create a "canary" deployment (run a different configuration or version of the application along with an old one,
+monitoring its performance before commiting to rolling out the new version), take the following steps:

-1) In your application's `staging.yml` / `production.yml` file, copy and duplicate your application's "web" deployment in that file, then:
+1. In your application's `staging.yml` / `production.yml` file, copy and duplicate your application's "web"
+   deployment in that file, then:

-1) Append "-canary" to the deployment and container `name` fields
+1. Append "-canary" to the deployment and container `name` fields
-2) Set the deployment's `spec.replicas` to a fixed number, i.e. `1` depending on how much traffic you want to be served by the canary deployment.
+1. Set the deployment's `spec.replicas` to a fixed number, i.e. `1` depending on how much traffic you want to be
+   served by the canary deployment.
-3) Hardcode any environment variables you want to override from the application's environment into the `container`'s `spec.env` field.
-Anythin defined here takes precedence over any environment variables defined in the `config.envFrom` directive.
-So if you are testing enabling a feature flag, you can set that flag only for the canary deployment in this way.
+1. Hardcode any environment variables you want to override from the application's environment into the
+   `container`'s `spec.env` field (e.g., `CACHE_NAMESPACE`).
+Anything defined here takes precedence over any
+   environment variables defined in the `config.envFrom` directive.
+So if you are testing enabling a feature flag,
+   you can set that flag only for the canary deployment in this way.
-4) If you want to deploy a different version of the application, change the `container`'s `spec.image` to reference a new tag, i.e. a Git SHA1 tag.
+1. If you want to deploy a different version of the application, change the `container`'s `spec.image` to reference
+   a new tag, i.e. a Git SHA1 tag.

-For an example canary deployment in Metaphysics, see https://github.com/artsy/metaphysics/pull/1619/files - in this case the canary is running the image tag `ceb17aec2655475edeffd93a124b5c42f5663d5b` and is configured to report to Datadog under the `metaphysics-canary` service by overriding the `DD_TRACER_SERVICE_NAME` environment variable.
+For an example canary deployment in Metaphysics, see https://github.com/artsy/metaphysics/pull/1619/files - in this
+case the canary is running the image tag `ceb17aec2655475edeffd93a124b5c42f5663d5b` and is configured to report to
+Datadog under the `metaphysics-canary` service by overriding the `DD_TRACER_SERVICE_NAME` environment variable.

-When you are ready to launch the Canary, run `hokusai [staging|production] update` (you will likely have to add the `--skip-checks` flag for Hokusai version >= 0.5.5 if you choose not to merge the canary deployment into `master`).
+When you are ready to launch the Canary, run `hokusai [staging|production] update` (you will likely have to add the
+`--skip-checks` flag for Hokusai version >= 0.5.5 if you choose not to merge the canary deployment into `master`).

-Once you are ready to tear down the deployment, remove the canary deployment spec, and delete the canary deployment manually (`hokusai [staging|production] update` will _not_ remove resources that become absent from config files).
+Once you are ready to tear down the deployment, remove the canary deployment spec, and delete the canary deployment
+manually (`hokusai [staging|production] update` will _not_ remove resources that become absent from config files).
 So run `kubectl --context [staging|production] delete deployment {CANARY_DEPLOYMENT_NAME}`

 ### Configuring CircleCI for Hokusai

 Our Hokusai projects adopt a common workflow on CircleCI.
 Merges to `master` trigger a `hokusai registry push`
 followed by a `hokusai staging deploy` of the built image.
-The deploy step will fail if you have not created a staging environment as detailed above.
+The deploy step will fail if you have not created a
+staging environment as detailed above.

-Sample CircleCI configuration will be created when you run `hokusai setup` pulling in our application configuration from `--template-remote git@github.com:artsy/artsy-hokusai-templates.git`
+Sample CircleCI configuration will be created when you run `hokusai setup` pulling in our application configuration
+from `--template-remote git@github.com:artsy/artsy-hokusai-templates.git`

 ### Creating a production environment